2004 Summer Olympics opening ceremony: Torch relay and the lighting of the cauldron

 The Olympic flame at the Opening Ceremony.
 The concept was the work of choreographer and director Dimitris Papaioannou, a modern dance artist.

-The Opening Ceremony culminated at the end of the torch relay, a tradition began when Berlin hosted the games in 1936.
+The Opening Ceremony culminated at the end of the torch relay, a tradition begun when Berlin hosted the games in 1936.
 This segment preceding the torch's arrival honored the first global torch relay that was begun in Athens.
 Before the torch came into the stadium, three rings arose from the center of the stadium that simulated a globe.
 Projections of doves were shown on the globe and on the LED screens as symbol of peace.
 Then actors, suspended on cables, started rising out of the crowd and ran towards the globe, carrying glowing sticks meant to simulate the Olympic torch.
 On the globe, the names of the cities which the torch visited were projected, and this segment ended with all the torchbearers floating mid-air coming together at the globe.
 After this segment ended, the lights were dimmed, and the sound of the heartbeat accompanied by thunderous cheers and applause met the torch's final arrival to the Olympic Stadium.

 Torch bearer Nikos Galis, considered to be the greatest Greek basketball player of all time, entered the stadium first.
 The torch was passed on, in sequential order, to Greek football legend Mimis Domazos, 1992 Hurdles champion Voula Patoulidou, 1996 Olympic weightlifting champion Kakhi Kakhiashvili, and 1996 Olympic gymnastics champion Ioannis Melissanidis.

 The torch was finally passed to the 1996 Olympic sailing champion Nikolaos Kaklamanakis, who lit a giant tapered column resembling the Olympic torch — not, as usual, a cauldron — to burn during the duration of the 2004 Summer Olympics.
 As Kaklamanakis ascended the steps to light the cauldron, the cauldron seemed to bow down to him, symbolizing that despite advance of technology, technology is still a creation and tool of humanity and that it was meant to serve humanity's needs.
 The ceremony concluded with a breathtaking fireworks display.